machinat/sociably/website/docs/getting-started.md

 ### Env Configs

-The `.env` file contains settings that need to filled before starting your app.
+The `.env` file contains settings that need to be filled before starting your app.
 You can check `.env.example` for the instructions to set up.

 ### Migrations